 Which of the following statements is true?
 A local government can reject a construction bid if the bidder does not list enough HUB subcontractors to meet the local government’s HUB participation goals.
 If a bidder forgets to identify on his bid the HUB subcontractors he plans to use on a project, he can submit this […]

-NOTE: This post has been updated to reflect changes enacted by the General Assembly in 2013.
+NOTE: This post has been updated to reflect changes enacted by the General Assembly in 2013 and 2014.
 In North Carolina, the procurement of professional services performed by architects, engineers, surveyors, and construction managers at risk is governed by G.S.
 143-64.31, sometimes referred to as the “Mini-Brooks Act.”
-Eileen Youens authored an excellent blog post on Contracting […]
+Following are some frequently asked questions about […]

 A frequently asked question if there ever was one.
 It would be nice if the statutes that govern local government activities were consistent and clear about what specific decisions or activities require governing board approval.
 No such luck.
 But there are a few key pieces of information that can help answer the question.
 This blog […]